-The following sections present two schemes that identify factors help to determine the right headquarters-foreign subsidiary control relationship.
-The first scheme proposes that certain situational factors influence the relationship in all countries.
-The second proposes that certain other factors influence the relationship in all countries.
+The following sections present two schemes that identify factors to help determine the right headquarters-foreign subsidiary control relationship.
+The first scheme posits proposes that certain situational factors influence the relationship in all countries.
+The second proposes that certain factors influence the relationship in all countries.